winsonluk/Dotino/README.md

   </a>
   <br>
   <br>
-  <b>Restaurants when they're mentioned.
+  <b>Local businesses when they're mentioned.
 Not when they're marketed.</b>
 </p>